Board Term: Jan. 1, 2019 - Jan. 1, 2023

 Marisa B. Perez-Diaz, the District 3 State Board of Education member, was born and raised in San Antonio.
 She is a product of the Texas public school system and is a passionate advocate for equitable education for all students.

 Perez-Diaz, a Democrat, was elected to the State Board of Education in November 2012 and took office on Jan.
 1, 2013.
-She is the youngest Latina, nationally, to have ever been elected to serve on a State Board of Education and is now serving her second term on the board.
+She is the youngest Latina, nationally, to have ever been elected to serve on a State Board of Education and is now serving her third term on the board having been re-elected in 2014 and 2018.
 Perez-Diaz served on the Committee on Instruction from January 2013 to December 2016.
 Since January 2017, she has served as vice chair of the Committee on School Initiatives.

 Perez-Diaz holds a Bachelor of Arts degree in sociology, with a minor in psychology, from the University of Texas at Austin and a Master's degree in educational leadership and policy studies from the University of Texas at San Antonio.
-Perez-Diaz's cohort's research on the impact of a social justice-oriented principal training program called the Urban School Leaders Collaborative on the transformation of prospective K-12 administrators was presented at the University Council for Educational Administration's 2016 Convention in Detroit, MI.
-This research has been accepted for presentation at the American Educational Research Association's 2017 Annual Meeting: Knowledge to Action Achieving the Promise of Equal Educational Opportunity.
+Perez-Diaz's cohort's research on the impact of a social justice-oriented principal training program called the Urban School Leaders Collaborative on the transformation of prospective K-12 administrators was presented at the University Council for Educational Administration's 2016 Convention in Detroit, M and the American Educational Research Association's 2017 Annual Meeting.

 Perez-Diaz's passion for child advocacy and public service manifested itself during her tenure with the Texas Department of Family and Protective Services.
 Her training and certification in child welfare range from child development and advanced risk assessment to planning diversity initiatives and community engagement.
-From there, she went on to serve as the government and community relations specialist for the San Antonio Independent School District, giving back to her alma mater, followed by service as director of external affairs for IDEA Public Schools.
+From there, she went on to serve as the government and community relations specialist for the San Antonio Independent School District, giving back to her alma mater.
+She has also worked for IDEA Public Schools and Judson ISD.
+She is now the director of strategic partnerships in Edgewood ISD.

 The arts have also shaped Perez-Diaz's character, as she has been a student of Ballet Folklorico and Flamenco for more than 29 years.
 She is currently an active member of The Guadalupe Dance Company.
 Perez-Diaz believes that a strong cultural, philanthropic and educational foundation have been key to her personal and professional development.